Tuesday, March 17, 2015

 On the morning of March 18, supposedly reliable forces from outside the city assembled at place Concorde...

-Jules Andrieu (who becomes Chief of Personnel during La Commune) follows a drummer who "beats without conviction," comes up to a group on the Champs-Élysées, speaks with them, shrugs his shoulders and goes back to drumming "with even less conviction."
+Jules Andrieu (Chief of Personnel during La Commune) follows a drummer who "beats without conviction," comes up to a group on the Champs-Élysées, speaks with them, shrugs his shoulders and goes back to drumming "with even less conviction."

 The soldiers who refused to fire were sent to Algeria, and their superiors did not trust those who remained.
 Bismarck released 100,000 prisoners to let the government reconstitute an army, but officers were wary.